The first of three articles is about the men who specialized in entertaining the crowds with their uniquely trained skills.

 He went to work on building up his trick shot abilities and routine, his early audiences were mostly students from the local university, who would provide the feedback he needed to develop each stunt to a professional level.

-The scissor-hand stunt is the most important act in any trick shot performers repertoire.
-Done properly it is a magnificent example of rhythm and strength.
+The scissor-hand stunt is the most important act in any trick shot performer's repertoire.
+Done properly, it is a magnificent example of rhythm and strength.

 The final icing on the cake came when Bob Hope took a shine to him and loaned Hahn his scriptwriters.